 An estimated 33 percent of American adults are at risk for developing kidney disease, including people who have diabetes, high blood pressure, and possibly those who are overweight.
 Chronic kidney disease (CKD) patients often remain asymptomatic, so those afflicted won’t know they have it until these vital organs reach a later stage of dysfunction.
 Unfortunately, the lack of proper screening for CKD contributes to the high rates of unawareness among CKD patients themselves.
-Additionally, the most common cause of morbidity and mortality in CKD patients is cardiovascular disease, another reason to highlight the critical need for diagnosing CKD patients early on.
+Additionally, the most common cause of morbidity and mortality in CKD patients is cardiovascular disease, which further highlights the critical need for early CKD diagnosis.

-National Kidney Month is observed every March, a time dedicated to raising awareness about the risks of kidney disease and to encourage screening, prevention and good health habits.
+National Kidney Month, a time dedicated to raising awareness about the risks of kidney disease and to encourage screening, prevention and good health habits, is observed every March in the United States.
 Similar observations take place in many other countries.

-This year, LabCorp is continuing to partner with the National Kidney Foundation (NKF), this time on its new public awareness campaign called “Are You the 33%?”, which focuses on the one-third of American adults at risk for developing CKD.
-By taking a simple 60-second Kidney Risk Quiz, you can learn if you are at risk and what you can do about it, starting by talking with your doctor.
+This year, LabCorp is continuing to partner with the National Kidney Foundation (NKF), on its new “Are You the 33%?” public awareness campaign, which focuses on the one-third of American adults at risk for developing CKD.
+By taking a simple 60-second Kidney Risk Quiz, you can learn if you are/are not at risk and what you can do about it, starting by talking with your doctor.
 If you are at risk, two simple tests are combined into one, known as the Kidney Panel, which measures serum creatinine and protein in the urine.
 LabCorp supported the roll out of the Kidney Panel several years ago to raise awareness and the ability to detect CKD earlier.
-It’s easy to get tested and the results can have a profound impact on your care and management.
+Testing is simple and the results can have a profound impact on your care and management.